 - Explain the three R's of personal safety and protection.

-- Describe bullying; tell what the appropriate response is to one who might be bullying you or bullying another person.
+- Describe bullying; tell what the appropriate response is to someone who is bullying you or another person.

 - SCOUT SPIRIT

 - Demonstrate scout spirit by living the Scout Oath and Scout Law.
 Tell how you have done your duty to God and how you have lived four different points of the Scout Law (not to include those used for Tenderfoot requirement 9) in your everyday life.

 - While working toward the Second Class rank, and after completing Tenderfoot requirement 10, participate in a Scoutmaster conference.